IanBotashev/64bitGraphicalComputer/README.md

 Databus Manual Switch - Switch to manual input into the databus

 #### Microinstructions
+IRw - Instruction Register Write.
+Outputs to the control logic
+ROMr - Output the contents of the ROM to the databus

+PAinc - Program Address Increment.
+Increments the address by one
+PAw - Program Address write.
+Takes from databus

+CCclr - Reset Control Counter to 0.

 RAw - Register A write.
 Writes to register from databus (1 bit)
 RAr - Register A read.
 Outputs value to databus (1 bit)